-- 1. Use a Bonneville, publicly available project tracking database for program funded projects to identify: - the Programmatic approaches being implemented for fish (VSP, ASMS), habitat (CHaMP, ISEMP), and action effectiveness (ISEMP, AEM, AEMR); - which projects contribute information to these efforts - which projects rely on information provided by these efforts - 2.
-Describe the entire process from data gathering to making findings available for adaptive management of projects and the program, how these programmatic findings are made available: - to habitat and fish restoration efforts to guide their work - for reporting on the program progress. - 3.
-Bonneville work with existing (e.g. Colville Confederated Tribes'), in-development (e.g., Nez Perce Tribe's), and other future subregional approaches to assessing action effectiveness, to ensure they complement and address the programmatic approach and recommendations described above by the Council.
+- 1. By mid 2014, use a Bonneville, publicly available project tracking database for program funded projects to identify: - the Programmatic approaches being implemented for fish (VSP, ASMS), habitat (CHaMP, ISEMP), and action effectiveness (ISEMP, AEM, AEMR see section D for details about AEMR); - which projects contribute information to these efforts - which projects rely on information provided by these efforts - 2.
+By March 2015, describe the entire process from data gathering to making findings available for adaptive management of projects and the program, how these programmatic findings are made available: - to habitat and fish restoration efforts to guide their work - for reporting on the program progress. - 3.
+On an ongoing basis, work with existing (e.g. Colville Confederated Tribes'), indevelopment (e.g., Nez Perce Tribe's), and other future subregional approaches to assessing action effectiveness, to ensure they complement and address the programmatic approach and recommendations described above by the Council.